zhw1nq/panel/contributing.md

 # Contributing

-Welcome to the Pelican project!
+Welcome to the zSystems project!
 We are excited to have you contribute to our open-source project.
 This guide will help you get started with setting up your development environment, understanding our coding standards, and making your first or next contribution.

 ## Getting started

-To start contributing to Pelican Panel, you need to have a basic understanding of the following:
+To start contributing to zSystems Panel, you need to have a basic understanding of the following:

 * [PHP](https://php.net) & [Laravel](https://laravel.com)
 * [Livewire](https://laravel-livewire.com) & [Filament](https://filamentphp.com)